 - At runtime, the lack of ability to explicitly associate a specific intent to an arbitrary piece of logic means that the database engine has no opportunity to identify and apply optimisations.
 It is hard for it to target indexes or reorder some logic for more efficient processing.
 The database has to be conservative, executing the workload with minimal concurrency and employing locks at various times to prevent race conditions and inconsistent results.

 - If returning the response to the client application, rather than sending the output to a collection, the response payload must be less than 16MB.

 Within its first year, the Aggregation Framework rapidly became the go-to tool for processing large volumes of data in MongoDB.
-Now, nearly a decade on, it is like the Aggregation Framework has always been part of MongoDB.
+Now, a decade on, it is like the Aggregation Framework has always been part of MongoDB.
 It feels like part of the database's core DNA.
 MongoDB still supports Map-Reduce, but developers rarely use it nowadays.
-MongoDB's aggregations are always the correct answer for processing data in the database!
+MongoDB aggregation pipelines are always the correct answer for processing data in the database!

 Below is a summary of the evolution of the Aggregation Framework in terms of significant capabilities added in each major release:

 - MongoDB 2.2 (August 2012): Initial Release

 - MongoDB 2.4 (March 2013): Efficiency improvements (especially for sorts), a concat operator